 Deemed by the investigator to be a candidate for phototherapy or systemic therapy.

-≥ 3% of Body Surface Area (BSA) involvement at Screening Visit and Day 1
+≥ 3% of Body Surface Area (BSA) involvement at the Screening Visit and Day 1

-Dermatology Life Quality Index (DLQI) score > 5 at Screening Visit and Day 1
+Dermatology Life Quality Index (DLQI) score > 5 at the Screening Visit and Day 1

 Target Disease Exceptions: